ncarf/busylight/README.md

 ## What Users Are Saying

-*"My coworker used to tap my shoulder every 5 minutes.
-Now he just stares at my BusyLight instead!"* - Finally Getting Work Done

 *"I set it to 'Busy' during video calls.
-My cat still interrupts me, but at least my colleagues don't!"* - Work From Home Champion
+My cat still interrupts me, but at least my colleagues don't"* - Work From Home Champion

 *"This little app saved my marriage.
 My spouse now knows when not to ask me if I've seen their keys."* - Happily Focused

+*"My coworker used to tap my shoulder every 5 minutes.
+Now he just stares at my BusyLight instead!"* - Finally Getting Work Done

 *"I used to wear noise-cancelling headphones even when not listening to music.
 Now I just point at my screen and mouth 'BusyLight says no'."* - Productivity Ninja